For the latest on the Saucony Peregrine, you can read and watch our Saucony Peregrine 13 review.

 Saucony Peregrine Upper

 The Peregrine’s upper features a closed mesh synthetic upper with a synthetic leather webbing that provides protection from the elements and support.
 Saucony chose to go with oval laces as well as a gussetted tongue that kept debris out of the shoes during even muddy runs.
 The heel collar is well padded and rides well below the ankle to reduce irritation and improve mobility.
 The shoe gives you that “locked down” feeling that is a must have for trail shoes.
 This upper errs neither on the side of minimalist nor built up.
 It sits right in the middle of the spectrum of functionality.
 In the past, especially with their road shoes, Saucony constructed the toe box of their shoes in a very shallow fashion, meaning that one’s toes could not wiggle up at all without encountering resistance from the upper.
 At times this was accompanied by very tapered lasts on the shoes that made for a somewhat narrow and shallow toe box.
 For this reason, I was unable to wear Saucony shoes successfully in the past.
 However, the Kinvara changed all of that and the Peregrines sport a deeper and wider toe box that accommodated my average width feet quite well and left my toes room to splay a bit as they would in natural running.
-On runs above 70 degrees I did feel like my feet were a little warm even when wearing very thin socks.
+On runs above 70 degrees I did feel like my feet were a little warm even when wearing very thin running socks.
 Conversely, they did protect very well from snow, slush, and mud.

 Saucony Peregrine Midsole